peterparnes/UnityUtilities/README.md

 Rotate the camera around a target object.
 To change direction of the camera rotation, set a negative Turn Speed.

+## SlidingDoor
+Simple animation script for controlling a door.

 /Peter Parnes, peter@parnes.com